mlhartme/pommes/README.md

     ~/Projects/github.com/net/oneandone/lavender $

 This searches the database for `lavender` projects and lets you choose between the hits.
 Selecting `1` would simply cd into the already existing checkout, choosing `2` also creates the checkout.
+Another use case: if you keep all release of your project a database, you can search when a given dependency as used.

 Technically, Pommes is a command line tool that maintains a database with project metadata.
 Pommes can:
 * crawl directories, svn, github, bitbucket or artifactory and add matching projects to the database